FrankHJCuypers/gaai/DownloadRecords.md

 # Download Records

-Still to do regardings the downloading of CDR, CCDT, Event and Metrics records.
+Still to do regarding the downloading of CDR, CCDT, Event and Metrics records.

 ## Todo